Lotfullah21/HTML-CSS/html/02-div/README.md

+#### <!DOCTYPE html>

+The first element in an HTML document is the DOCTYPE declaration which notifies the web browser that it is an HTML document.

+#### tags and elements:

+a tag is the markup syntax used to define elements, while an element consists of the opening tag, content, and closing tag, and represents a specific piece of content within the HTML document.

+#### Markup:

+"Markup" refers to the process of annotating text to give it meaning, structure, or formatting.

 #### DIV:

 A <div> tag defines a content division in a HTML document.
 It acts as a generic container and has no effect on the content unless it is styled by CSS.